The Council on Science and Technology (CST)

 - Provides funding for student organizations and/or student projects that align with the CST’s mission;

 - Oversees the StudioLab, a 2500 sq. ft. creative technology space that promotes community and allows everyone, regardless of their prior experience, to create, design, and play;

-- Sponsors a wide range of events, including lectures, symposia, workshops, and StudioLab Cafés;
+- Sponsors a wide range of events, including lectures, symposia, and workshops.

 - Awards the Gregory T. Pope Prize for science writing;

 - Welcomes students’ ideas and suggestions via the CST Student Advisory Board;

 - Supports student training and mentorship through student employment, University Administrative Fellows (UAF – graduate students only), and CST Communication Fellows.

 - Provides support and advice for those seeking SEN/SELcourse designations, which are granted by the CST;

 - Offers funding, space, materials, and support for innovative course development via an annual Call for Proposals;